jmendezrf/comicBookApp/README.md

-This is a sample project using react with React , Router , and good practices
+This is a sample project using React with, Router , and good practices

 ## Available Scripts